Skip to content

 • Identify and classify malware

-• find new malware samples and based on family-specific features
+• Find new malware samples based on family-specific features

-• classification: identify file formats, archives, packed files, known threats
+• Classify file formats, archives, packed files, known threats

 These tools can help you write YARA rules more smoothly.